r-devel/translations/Conventions-for-translations.md

 Remember that translating programming messages is a specialized skill that requires a strong understanding of both the source and target languages as well as the technical context.
 Collaborating with other experienced translators can also improve the quality of your translations.

-### What (words) not to translate - okay for nouns, not for verbs?, (separate page of technical tips).
+### What (words) not to translate
-- keyboard keys
+- Keyboard keys
-- function names
+- Function names
-- %s, %d
+- Placeholders like %s, %d
 - put on wiki
-- Acronyms?

-_To be discussed:_

-- put policies like not work on new translations, don’t retranslate of something new, start with reviews
-- put as a suggestion and not submit, needs editing.
-- accept the default suggested translations, if it makes sense
-- Weblate has features to flag untranslatable and forbidden terms (see https://docs.weblate.org/en/latest/user/glossary.html)
-- check what they do for Python
-- argument (write in translated language) or vice versa (original term in brackets)
+- Acronyms (if they are function arguments)

 ### Updating glossaries
 _Process to be defined_